 What Is Canine Hip Dysplasia?

-Canine hip dysplasia is one of the most common orthopedic diseases in dogs.
+Canine hip dysplasia is one of the most common orthopedic problems in dogs.

-It’s characterized by a malformed ball and socket joint.
+It’s when your dog has a malformed ball and socket joint.
 This means the bones don’t fit properly.

-It causes the joint to grind rather than slide smoothly when the dog moves.
-The disease can lead to lameness and painful arthritis.
+The joint grinds rather than slides smoothly when the dog moves.
+It can lead to lameness and painful arthritis.

-Hip dysplasia is a genetic condition that’s often affected by environmental factors and diet.
+Hip dysplasia is a genetic condition often affected by environmental factors and diet.

 When Can It be Detected?

-All puppies are born with normal hips without any signs of the disease.
+All puppies are born with normal hips.
+They have no signs of the disease.

-However, it begins to develop within the first few weeks of life as the puppy grows.
+But, it starts to develop in the first few weeks of life as the pup grows.

-Biomechanical changes caused by joint laxity or malformation of the hip bone socket can be evident in puppies.
+Biomechanical changes caused by joint laxity or malformation of the hip bone socket can show in puppies.

-This can show up as young as 2 months old.
+This can be as young as 2 months old.

 Breeds Prone to Hip Dysplasia

-However, this common skeletal disease is most prevalent in medium, large and giant breeds.
+But, it is most common in medium, large and giant breeds.

 Bigger dogs put more strain on their joints.
-They often go through a period of rapid growth when they’re puppies.
+They often go through a period of fast growth when they’re puppies.

-Dogs who are spayed or neutered at a young age are at an increased risk of suffering from symptoms of hip dysplasia.
+Dogs who are spayed or neutered at a young age are at an higher risk of suffering from symptoms of hip dysplasia.

 Large Breeds to Be Aware of Hip Dysplasia

-The following is a list of some large breeds who are most affected by hip dysplasia and their average life spans:
+Here are some large breeds who are affected by hip dysplasia and their average life spans: